jerry-ye-xu/jerry-ye-xu.github.io/_posts/2019-7-03-data-science-for-students.md

 So how is that relevant to a student like yourself that is looking for a job in data science?

-Well, I can only say that studying the right subjects at university will
+Well, I can only say that studying the right subjects at university is the first step to a great data science career!

 ### University degrees